Frequently Asked Questions

 What’s the programme?

 We will be following the balanced programme of the Scout Association.
 You can see some information on the sectional pages.
-We are meeting in a hall, but there is outdoor playground space we can use.
-There will also be occasional outdoor meetings or visits to interesting places and some camping opportunities.
+Our meetings take place indoors, but there is an adjacent outdoor space at our disposal.
+Depending on the section programme, there will also be occasional field meetings/activities or visits to interesting places and some camping opportunities.

 Where would I get a uniform?